 Aftercare is very important to the longevity and appearance of your eyebrows post procedure.

 For the first 7-10 days after your appointment:

 - NO water, soap, lotion, or makeup on your eyebrows.
 Be careful when you take showers to not get your eyebrows wet.
 If you do get water on them by accident, tap your eyebrows immediately with a dry cloth.
-You may gently clean the eyebrows in one direction with a baby wipe once or twice a day if they get oily throughout the day.
+You may gently clean the eyebrows with a baby wipe once or twice a day if they get too oily throughout the day.

 - Apply sparingly the aftercare ointment given once a day with a Q-tip in the morning or at night.

 Please avoid the following during the first 14 days after your appointment:

 - Scrubbing or picking at the treated area